toolleeo/cli-apps/README.md

 [Awesome Terminal Recorder](https://github.com/orangekame3/awesome-terminal-recorder) - Curated list of outstanding terminal Recorder that make your day brighter!
 Each item is associated with an animated GIF that shows some examples of usage.

+[commandlinefu.com](https://www.commandlinefu.com/commands/browse) - The place to record those command-line gems that you return to again and again.
+That way others can gain from your CLI wisdom and you from theirs too.